Acetyl fluoride

 Acetyl fluoride is an acyl halide with the chemical formula CH_{3}COF.
 The formula is commonly abbreviated AcF.
 This chemical is corrosive.
-This chemical can be known as Acetyl fluoride, 557-99-3 or Methylcarbonyl fluouride.
+This chemical can be known as Acetyl fluoride, 557-99-3 or Methylcarbonyl fluoride.
 It carries a oxo group at position 1.

 Synthesis

 Acetyl fluoride is synthesized using hydrogen fluoride and acetic anhydride.
 Acetic acid is produced as a byproduct.